visualengineers/reflex-layers/README.md

     !include: error in script: "installSection.nsh" on line 66 Error in script "<stdin>" on line 189 -- aborting creation process
   ```

+## Docker

+* application can also be run a docker container
+* start docker by `docker-compose -f docker/docker-compose.yml up --build` (add flag `-d` for detached run)
+* asset directory `src/assets` is mounted as docker volume, so data changes in this path should be available in the containerized application

 ## Keyboard Shortcuts